DanDanCool/fuzzy/README.md

 # fuzzy
 Please don't use this.

-A much better tool is: https://github.com/junegunn/fzf
+[fzf](https://github.com/junegunn/fzf) is a much better tool

-To use with my vim config, run genbuild.sh and copy the shared library into ~/.config/nvim/bin
+To use with my vim config, build and copy the shared library into ~/.config/nvim/bin

-Goes without saying that this will not work on windows
+Only tested on linux and windows, probably won't work on other platforms.

+# reasoning
+I was rewriting a bunch of vim plugins from scratch and the included vim plugin in fzf was good, but far too feature rich then I needed.
+Using ffi and lua a shared library written in C can seamlessly integrate with neovim without the need for rpc.